 Locate the Grade Centre column.
 Select a student and choose View Mark Details.

 The Feedback to Learner panel will now be visible.
+Click on the Add Content icon as described above.

 Making a recording